-Although many chemicals are found in research laboratories, some are housed in other
+Although many chemicals are found in research laboratories, some are housed in other buildings on campus.

 Employees who work with hazardous substances should know the following: